Eagle 1967 Indy

 'the Hopkins/McCluskey car (211?)'

 Sold to Lindsey Hopkins, fitted with a Ford V8 and entered for Roger McCluskey as the #12 G. C. Murphy car from the start of the 1967 season.
-Hopkins already had a 1966 car and also acquired Yunick's '67 Eagle at some point so exactly how these cars were used in 1967 is not known.
+Hopkins already had a 1966 car and also acquired Yunick's '67 Eagle towards the end of the year after one of the team's regular car was damaged at Hanford.
 These three cars were available to McCluskey again in 1968 as the #8 G. C. Murphy entry but 211 was not present at the Indy 500 that year and it is not clear how it was used in 1968.
 Wally Dallenbach took over the Hopkins ride in 1969, with Sprite sponsorship, and drove 211 at the Indy 500 before crashing it at Dover Downs in August.
 Thought to be the modified car raced by Mel Kenyon at Milwaukee in August 1970.
 Returned to Indy in 1972, wearing #73 but now significantly modified with outboard front suspension.
 Probably the Eagle raced by Kenyon at several races later in 1972 before Hopkins acquired a new 1972 Eagle for him.
 Possibly appeared once more at TWS in 1973.
 Acquired by Jim Gilmore in Jackson, MI, painted in Gilmore Racing colours and displayed on the wall in Jim Gilmore Enterprises (Kalamazoo, MI).
 Later in the Gilmore Car Museum (Hickory Corners, MI).
 Sold at the Gilmore Estate auction in September 2005 to Bob Donahue (Indianapolis, IN).
 At George Lyons' Contemporary Motorcar Ltd (Erie, PA) for body, paint, striping and lettering restoration in March 2016.
 Appeared at the Historic Indycar Exhibition in May 2016 but still not mechanically complete.

-Driven by: Roger McCluskey, AJ Foyt, Wally Dallenbach, Mel Kenyon and Jim McElreath.
+Driven by: Roger McCluskey, Wally Dallenbach, Mel Kenyon and Jim McElreath.
 First race: Phoenix International Raceway (R1), 9 Apr 1967.
-Total of 32 recorded races.
+Total of 31 recorded races.

 'the AAR #74 car (212)'